MarcelJurtz/mjurtz.com/_posts/2017-12-01-servicestack-authentication-and-authorization.md

 guid: https://blog.mjurtz.com/?p=589
 permalink: /2017/12/servicestack-authentication-and-authorization/
 categories:
-  - CSharp
+  - csharp
 tags:
-  - .NET
+  - dotnet
-  - CSharp
+  - csharp
-  - Development
+  - development
-  - Programming
+  - programming
-  - REST
+  - rest
-  - ServiceStack
+  - servicestack
 ---
 This is the fourth part on my series on how to get started using ServiceStack.
 Be sure to check out the earlier articles, if you haven&#8217;t read them already: